 From "Westport Island, Maine once Jeremysquam" by John and Louise Swanton

-1649 Earliest recorded purchase from Indians.
+1649 Earliest recorded purchase from Native Americans.
 John Richards from Robinhood -- no later claim.

-1664 Wiscasset, including Jeremysquam Island, purchased from Indians by George David, confirmed by Robinhood.
+1664 Wiscasset, including Jeremysquam Island, purchased from Native Americans by George David, confirmed by Robinhood.

 1734 Wiscasset Proprietors purchased Davie's claims for his heirs.
 After lengthy litigation with Kennebec Proprietors, they laid claim to the island and sold as a group of individual lots to the permanent settlers.

 1745 Earliest permanent settlers claimed to be John Doors and Joseph Whitam.